Step-by-Step Guide to the Structured Clone Algorithm

 Step 1: Diagnosing Serialization Failures with DevTools

 Isolate the exact object triggering DataCloneError before attempting optimization.
 Open Chrome DevTools and navigate to the Performance panel.
-Record a session while invoking postMessage to capture red exception markers.
+Record a session while invoking postMessage to capture exception markers.
 Cross-reference with the Memory panel to identify detached DOM nodes or non-serializable class instances.

 Execute the following diagnostic workflow: